yongdd/deep-langevin-fts/README.md

 **1. Set Simulation Parameters**
   ```
-Edit `input_parameters.yaml
+vi input_parameters.yaml
 ```
+Edit `input_parameters.yaml`.
 All the system parameters are stored in this file.
 If you do not want to touch the DL part, only edit this file and proceed.

 **2. Generate Training Data**
   ```